+Road Safety

-Road Safety The school and parents must constantly remind children about road safety and encourage sensible behaviour when using the Road.
+The school and parents must constantly remind children about road safety and encourage sensible behaviour when using the Road.
 To support the safety of our children and improve the air quality at drop of and pick up, the road immediately in front of the school is a 'car free zone'.

-We encourage parents to park and walk - there is a cut through from St Michaels Road, Warden Hill and
+We encourage parents to park and walk - there is a cut through from St Michaels Road, Warden Hill and from Warden Hill Road past Bournside.

 Parents are reminded that the school car park is for the use of staff only.
 Parents must take great care when parking their cars not to block through traffic and resident driveways.

 Also in the interest of Road Safety, parents must not stop in the area marked with yellow lines immediately in front of the entrance.
 The zig-zag lines are for the protection of our children and families.
 Security Access to the school is protected.

 All Visitors should report to the office at the main entrance where they will be asked to sign in for health and Safety reasons.
+Please be respectful of our close neighbours.

 Merestones Road, Cheltenham, Gloucestershire.
-GL50 2RS 01242 516836 www.stjamescofeprimary.co.uk admin@st-james-pri.gloucs.sch.uk
+GL50 2RS 01242 516836 www.stjamescofeprimary.co.uk admin@st-jamespri.dgat.org.uk